 Mr Adam particularly emphasised the importance of developing infrastructure such as the Parkes intermodal facility in building the freight capacity of the rail network.
-We lose opportunities if we can double-stack trains from Perth to Parkes, but are forced to shuttle singlestacked trains from Parkes through to Chullora.
+We lose opportunities if we can double-stack trains from Perth to Parkes, but are forced to shuttle single-stacked trains from Parkes through to Chullora.

-Ian Hunt, Chief Executive Officer, Moorebank Intermodal Company noted that NSW presently moves around 2.5 million containers per year.
-In his view, we need to lift the number of containers moving by rail from 100,000 to 1 million per year.
-There is capacity to do this with existing infrastructure, and Moorebank will be able to take an additional 1 million per year - but growth of the freight task means we will need capacity for another one million on top of that.
+Ian Hunt, Chief Executive Officer, Moorebank Intermodal Company noted that NSW presently moves around 2.5 million containers per year and that NSW Ports expects this to grow to three times this level, targeting three million containers a year on rail.
+In his view, there is capacity to do about one million of this with existing infrastructure, and Moorebank will be able to take an additional 1 million per year - but growth of the freight task means we will need capacity for another one million on top of that.
 This is something that must be addressed in the National Freight and Supply Chain Strategy.